Asymptotic shape for the contact process in random environment

-\textbf{Remark.} When there is no lack of subadditivity, the assumptions of Theorem~\ref{thergdeux} obviously hold; we obtain thus a subadditive ergodic theorem which sounds very much like Liggett's~\cite{MR806224}.
-However, these theorems are not strictly comparable, in the following sense that no one implies the other one.
+hence, $ \E[\limsup_{n \to+\infty}\frac {f_{n}}{n}] \le\frac{\E[f_k]}k$.
+We complete the proof by letting $k$ tend to $+\infty$. \end{pf*} \begin{Remark*} When there is no lack of subadditivity, the assumptions of Theorem \ref{thergdeux} obviously hold; thus we obtain a subadditive ergodic theorem which sounds very much like Liggett's \cite{MR806224}.
+However, these theorems are not strictly comparable, in the following sense that no one implies the other one.\vadjust{\goodbreak}

-Indeed, extending a remark made by Kingman in his Saint-Flour's course~\cite{MR0438477} (page 178), we can note that the assumption of Kingman's original article -- the stationarity of the doubly indexed process $(X_{s,t})_{s\ge 0,t\ge 0}$ -- can be weakened in two different ways: \begin{itemize} \item Either assuming that for each $k$, the process $(X_{(r-1)k,rk})_{r\ge 1}$ is stationary -- this assumption will be used by Liggett~\cite{MR806224}. \item Or assuming that the law of $X_{n,n+p}$ does not depend on $p$.
-That assumption, suggested by Hammersley and Welsh, is the one that we use here, also used by Schürger in~\cite{MR1127716}. \end{itemize} Note however that the special assumption of stationarity is used in Liggett's proof~\cite{MR806224} only in the so-called easy part, \emph{i.e.} the bound for the supremum limit.
+Indeed, extending a remark made by Kingman in his Saint-Flour's course~\cite{MR0438477}, page 178, we can note that the assumption of Kingman's original article [the stationarity of the doubly indexed process $(X_{s,t})_{s\ge0,t\ge0}$] can be weakened in two different ways: \begin{itemize} \item Either assuming that for each $k$, the process $(X_{(r-1)k,rk})_{r\ge1}$ is stationary; this assumption will be used by Liggett \cite{MR806224}. \item Or assuming that the law of $X_{n,n+p}$ does not depend on $p$.
+That assumption, suggested by Hammersley and Welsh, is the one that we use here, also used by Sch\"{u}rger in \cite{MR1127716}. \end{itemize} Note, however, that the special assumption of stationarity is used in Liggett's proof \cite{MR806224} only in the so-called easy part, that is, the bound for the supremum limit.

 Kingman thought that the first set of assumptions surpassed the second one, in view of possible applications.
-More than 30 years later, the progresses of subadditive ergodic theorems, particularly about bounding the infimum limit, lead to moderate this affirmation.
+More than 30 years later, the progresses of subadditive ergodic theorems, particularly about bounding the infimum limit, lead to moderate this affirmation. \end{Remark*} \end{appendix}